 Near Two Harbors in Lake County, Minnesota — The American Midwest (Upper Plains)

 Location.
-47° 11.957′ N, 91° 22.779′ W. Marker is near Two Harbors, Minnesota, in Lake County.
-Marker can be reached from State Highway 61, 3 miles north of Blueberry Hill Road.
-Located in a Wayside just south of Split Rock Lighthouse.
+47° 8.562′ N, 91° 28.135′ W. Marker is near Two Harbors, Minnesota, in Lake County.
+Located in Gooseberry Falls State Park by the lower retaining wall.
 Touch for map.
-Marker is in this post office area: Two Harbors MN 55616, United States of America.
+Marker is at or near this postal address: 3206 Highway 61 East, Two Harbors MN 55616, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A Castle in the Park (a few steps from this marker); Geology Complicates Bridge Foundation (within shouting distance of this marker); Having Fun on the North Shore / Cruisin' on the Shore (within shouting distance of this marker); Cooperation Helps Build a Park / We Built this Park. (within shouting distance of this marker); Gooseberry Falls CCC Historic District (within shouting distance of this marker); "C.C.C.
 Worker" (within shouting distance of this marker); Ancient Rivers & Lakes (within shouting distance of this marker); CCC Camp Site (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Two Harbors.

 Related marker.
 Click here for another marker that is related to this marker.

 Credits.
 This page was last revised on August 21, 2022.
 It was originally submitted on August 21, 2022.
 This page has been viewed 83 times since then and 44 times this year.
 Photos: 1, 2, 3, 4. submitted on August 21, 2022.